 Apprenticeships offer an alternative to traditional learning.
-Gain experience in a working role and an industry-recognised qualification, all while earning a real wage.
+Gain experience in a working role as well as an industry-recognised qualification, all while earning a real wage.
 Our Apprenticeship programmes will get you started on your career path.

 Another way of learning

 Apprenticeships are one of the oldest and most effective ways of learning.
 Unlike traditional classroom education, Apprenticeships allow for a hands-on approach.
-You have all the benefits of a college course, including the resources and support you need to help you succeed, and all the benefits of employment – a wage and a working role.
+You have all the benefits of a college course, including resources and support to help you succeed, as well as all the benefits of employment: a wage and a working role.
 This makes it a great option for those looking to make the transition from education to a professional career.

-Working closely with hundreds of companies across Cornwall, we run Apprenticeship programmes in over 40 different subjects covering a range of industries.
-As well as construction and engineering programmes, we also offer Apprenticeships in other areas such as computing, creative media, and hair and beauty.
-Whether you’re a beginner, intermediate or expert, our courses range from entry to degree level, meaning there’s something to suit you whatever your ability.
+Working closely with hundreds of companies across Cornwall, we run Apprenticeship programmes in over 40 different subjects covering a range of industries, such as: construction, hair and beauty, marketing, engineering and accounting.
+We offer Apprenticeships in all kinds of areas such as Engineering, Hair & Beauty, Accounting and Hospitality.
+Whether you're a beginner, intermediate or expert, our courses range from entry to degree level meaning there's something to suit you whatever your ability.

 Life as an Apprentice

-As an Apprentice, most of your learning will happen in the workplace, supplemented with taught sessions, assessments and online self-study.
+As an Apprentice most of your learning will happen in the workplace, supplemented with taught sessions, assessments and online self-study.
 One-to-one support, tuition and advice are available from us whenever you want them.
 In some cases, we’ll run induction sessions for you to get to grips with the basics before you begin your programme.
-An Apprentice programme usually takes a year to complete, after which you’ll receive a qualification, and some employers even go on to hire their Apprentices in permanent positions.
-The minimum weekly wage for a full-time Apprentice (38 hours per week) is £133, while the average wage is £216.60.
+An Apprenticeship programme takes a minimum of a year to complete, after which you’ll receive a qualification, and some employers even go on to hire their Apprentices in permanent positions.
+The minimum weekly wage for a full-time Apprentice (38 hours per week) is £148.20, while the average wage is £216.60.

 Who can become an Apprentice?